Arizona State Sun Devils Logo PNG

-The Arizona State Sun Devils logo, shows their drive to win.
-The Trident is considered one of the devil’s attributes, which links the emblem with the name of sports teams.
+The Arizona State Sun Devils logo shows their drive to win.
+The Trident is considered one of the devil’s attributes, linking the emblem to the names of sports teams.
 But because of its golden color and lightning-shaped tips, it is associated with immense energy.
 It is very similar to the Trident of Poseidon, which is depicted on the flag of Barbados.

 Meaning and History

 The Arizona State Sun Devils were sometimes called that.
-Arizona State University, to which they belong, had a predecessor – Tempe Normal School.
+Arizona State University, to which they belong, had a predecessor, Tempe Normal School.
 And its sports teams have been known as the Normals since 1898.
-Then they were renamed Bulldogs so that the educational institution that turned into Arizona State Teacher’s College corresponded to the level of popular universities of that time.
+Then they were renamed Bulldogs so that the educational institution that later became Arizona State Teachers’ College would align with the level of popular universities of the time.
 The name associated with the British dog breed has been used for several decades.

-After World War II, attendance increased dramatically at the college, so the Chamber of Commerce, a public organization, decided to increase the popularity of sports among students and created the Sun Angel Foundation.
+After World War II, college attendance increased dramatically, prompting the Chamber of Commerce, a public organization, to increase students’ interest in sports and to create the Sun Angel Foundation.
 And a little later, the fund’s employees suggested naming the Sun Devils sports teams.
 This option was supported by a majority vote on November 8, 1946.
 The term “sun devil” is not associated with animals, plants, or mystical characters.
 This is an atmospheric phenomenon that looks like a small tornado.
-It occurs when hot and cold air collides at the earth’s surface.
+It occurs when hot and cold air collide at the Earth’s surface.
 Such a whirlwind is also known as a “whirling dervish,” “dancing devil,” or “dust devil.”

 But after the renaming, sports teams did not use the logo with the image of a mini-tornado.
 Instead, they played on their name by presenting it as a funny devil named Sparky.
 The symbol was later changed to give way to a golden trident.